 Finding a bandwidth monitor to test mobile application usage

 The first step will be to define a reasonable testing protocol.
-Start by identifying all of the major functions the app will perform, estimate the number of times each of those function is likely to
+Start by identifying all of the major functions the app will perform, estimate the number of times each of those function is likely to be used in

 The most typical platforms for deploying mobile applications are Apple's iOS and Android.
 Given the more open nature of the Android environment, there are any number of free or low-cost apps that allow you to monitor bandwidth usage by application; in the iOS world, we typically find tools that can only monitor total usage.
 Those Android options include:

 There are a number of apps to measure total usage on an iPhone, but none that we've found can split it out by application.
 Some of the more popular are: